 Provides a dynamically pruned history of recovery points without running backups or relying on synthetic full backups to consolidate incremental updates for different points in time.

-You can configure and run continuous replication from Command Center or the CommCell Console.
+You can configure and run continuous replication from Command Center.

 Note: Continuous replication is not supported in a CommCell environment configured with a Linux CommServe server.

 Recovery points are crash consistent copies of volumes on the destination VM that match the data that was written on the source VM volumes at a specific point in time.

 Application-consistent backups that are performed with the assistance of application agents or by performing VSA backups create application-consistent recovery points (ACRPs).